Roy-lab/new-member/onboarding.md

 -   First load the Anaconda module: see [Module](#module).
 -   Follow the conda documentation to create and manage environments: <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#>
+-   Note, if you use a lot of python packages, your home directory may not be big enough to maintain the conda packages.
+Instead you can change the conda configurations for you, to make conda install in a different place.
+You can do this as follows
+    - Make a new .conda folder, e.g. in /mnt/dv/wid/project5/Roy-singlecell/<work_folder>/.conda
+    - Do `conda config --prepend pkgs_dirs <path to .conda folder>/pkgs`
+    - Do `conda config --prepend envs_dirs <path to .conda folder>/envs`
+- After this you can do the usual conda commands of creating and activating environments.

 Documenting our work
 --------------------